-Stage one - Informal concern made to a member of staff:
+Stage one: Informal concern made to a member of staff

-- A complaint may be made in person, by telephone or in writing. - The member of staff the complaint has been made against can discuss the concern with the Executive Headteacher or complaints co-ordinator to seek support. - To prevent any later challenge or disagreement over what was said, brief notes of meetings and telephone calls are kept and a copy of any written response is added to the record.
-These notes are kept securely on the school's ICT system. - If the concern is about the Executive Headteacher, the complaints co-ordinator should be informed and will need to handle the complaint.
-The complainant can then be referred to the chair of the governing board. - In case a complaint is made initially to a governor, the complainant should be referred to the appropriate person.
-The governor in question should not act alone on a complaint outside the procedure; if they do, they cannot be involved if the complaint is subject to a hearing at a later stage of the procedure.
+A complaint may be made in person, by telephone or in writing.

+The member of staff the complaint has been made against can discuss the concern with the headteacher to seek support.

+To prevent any later challenge or disagreement over what was said, brief notes of meetings and telephone calls will be kept and a copy of any written response added to the record.
+These notes will be kept securely and, where appropriate, encrypted.

+If the concern is about the headteacher, the complaint must be made in writing to the clerk to governors.
+The complainant will then be referred to the chair of governors.

+Where a complaint is made initially to a governor, the complainant will be referred to the appropriate person.
+The individual in question will not act alone on a complaint outside the procedure; if they do, they will not be involved if the complaint is subject to a hearing at a later stage of the procedure.

-- Within 15 school days, the complainant and the relevant member of staff should discuss the issue in a respectful and informal manner to seek a mutual resolution. - At this stage, the complainant will be asked what they think might resolve the issue any acknowledgement that the school could have handled the situation better is not an admission of unlawful or negligent action. - If an appropriate resolution cannot be sought at this informal level, or if the complainant is dissatisfied with the outcome following the initial discussions, the complainant may wish to proceed to the next level of the procedure.
+Within 15 school days, the complainant and the relevant member of staff will discuss the issue in a respectful and informal manner to seek a mutual resolution.
+Notes will be taken during this discussion.

+At this stage, the complainant will be asked what they think might resolve the issue - any acknowledgement that the school could have handled the situation better is not an admission of unlawful or negligent action.

+If an appropriate resolution cannot be sought at this informal level, or if the complainant is dissatisfied with the outcome following the initial discussions, the complainant may wish to proceed to the next level of the procedure.